cire-thk/BifacialSimu/Readme.md

 __Cannot load backend 'Qt5Agg'__ - If this error appears, you have to change the IPython Console from 'tk' to 'Qt5', f.e. in spyder.
 > "ImportError: Cannot load backend 'Qt5Agg' which requires the 'qt' interactive framework, as 'tk' is currently running."

+__Cannot uninstall 'TBB'__ - If this error appears, you have to change the IPython Console from 'tk' to 'Qt5', f.e. in spyder.
+"TBB is a system package and anaconda does not allow users to uninstall it.
+The reinstallation of the package should thus be avoided."
+> pip install TBB --ignore-installed

 ***

 ## Program Function